 OSWALD ENTERS THE FRAME

 Oswald is presented as something of an anti-hero but is without doubt the most entertaining and engaging character in the drama.
 An esoteric genius in the mould of a proverbial train spotter pedant.
-However, this caricaturing of Oswald may be a conscious decision by Poliakoff to articulate the pre-eminent fashionable perception of our modern superficial society that any one rigorously engaged in non economically productive activity is somehow borderline dysfunctional.
-An inevitable consequence of "dumbing down" is the vilification of the enthusiast and the autodidact.
+However, this caricaturing of Oswald may be a conscious decision by Poliakoff to articulate the fashionable perception that anyone rigorously engaged in non economically productive activity is somehow borderline dysfunctional.
+An inevitable consequence of "dumbing down" is the vilification of the enthusiast or autodidact.
 Oswald engages in a very specific kind of relationship with photography and the form and function of the archive.
-One that is ostensibly based upon an almost obsessive fanatical love, the archive specifically is literally Oswald's life, and the prospect of its possible demise is a cause of his decent into a suicidal state of depression.
-True to type, he appears to be quite a solitary person living alone and surrounded with the paraphernalia of his obsession.
-He is something of a poetic fantasist the sort of person who would locate his identity within the meta world of stories and escapism, somewhat similar to Woody Alan's Bogart obsessed character in "Play it Again Sam".
+One ostensibly based upon an obsessive fanatical love, the archive is literally Oswald's life, and the prospect of its possible demise is a cause of his decent into a suicidal state of depression.
+True to type, he appears to be quite a solitary person living alone and surrounded by the paraphernalia of his obsession.
+He is something of a poetic fantasist, the sort of person that would locate his identity within the meta world of stories and escapism, somewhat similar to Woody Alan's Bogart obsessed character in "Play it Again Sam".
 Oswald's medium of empathic assimilation is not so much cinema but rather photography.
-The archive for Oswald is a vast store house of crystallised dreams, fantasies, identities and "other" lives, its a place of both refuge, and escape, a place where he can pay homage to the past.
+The archive for Oswald is a vast store house of crystallised dreams, fantasies, identities and "other" lives, it's a place of both refuge and escape, a place where he can pay homage to the past.
 In short, Oswald's interest appears to be primarily concerned with the connotative and quasi-linguistic qualities of the photographic image.
 In accordance with this he is generally presented as a literate and linguistically entertaining character, his dialogue couched in playful prose and poetics which suggests obvious imagination and cultural insight.

 Through out the drama Oswald continues to make a video diary at home, a process which also constitutes a diegetic narration device.
 This is one of his characters most important activities and one that has been loaded with semiological significance relating to the general thematics of the drama.
 The process becomes something of a grand trope for Oswald's status as an icon of the connotative index, his interest in the "image" and his special spiritual connection with the geography of the frame.
 Poliakoff seems to have constructed this device as a sort of elaborate processional "McGuffin" conceived as a means of elucidating a range of concepts of photographic value and power.
 Oswald begins his diary with an outline of his modus operandi, whilst videoing himself he will occasionally take a still with a conventional 35mm camera.
 He begins his recording by disclosing his state of mind and it becomes clear that in view of the situation his intention is to commit suicide and that this material should constitute his epitaph, the mood is appropriately elegiac and sombre. .
 As Oswald proceeds with his recording, he takes photographs at salient moments simultaneously decanting the temporal continuity of the video recording to the iconic plane of the photograph.
 The process evokes an aspect of the logic of the semiological codes of the photographic image whilst simultaneously linking it with those of the cinema.
 We are effectively subjected to a sort of schematic delineation of the creation of "signs".
 Oswald's video recording now operates as a narrative "signified" informing and building the status of the photograph as "signifier".
 As Shooting The Past progresses these photographs are poignantly inter cut with the montage of the drama almost as attractions, so that they become effectively transposed to the level of iconic symbols which now embody an emotive significance as relics of Oswald and serve to generally convince us of the importance of ordinary photographs, snap shots, family album photos etc. Its quite a simple, derivative device, but never the less very effective.
 It also relates back to the notion of Bazines "mummy complex" and the quasi metaphysical fixing of being in some other form or medium.
 Oswald does after all, hint at a desire for this material to provide a form of immortality.